binn/VRChat.API.Client/README.md

 # Where is the API reference for talking with VRChat?

-That library is a fluent wrapper around the VRChat.API library, which is a C# library maintained by @vrchatapi-csharp.
+That library is a fluent wrapper around the VRChat.API library, which is a C# library maintained by @vrchatapi.
 Refer to their repository for the API reference.

 # Contribution